How Australian camping booking systems work: A state-by-state guide

 This guide covers all eight states and territories: how each booking system works, when sites are released, and what to do when your dates are already booked out.

-Victoria: Quarterly ballots and virtual waiting rooms
+Victoria: Quarterly releases and virtual waiting rooms

 How Parks Victoria's booking system works